Tsim Sha Tsui: Industry

 Tsim Sha Tsui remains tertiary sector from colonial days to present.
 In early colonial days, transport, tourism and trading are main business of the area.
 As port and rail facilities moved out of the area, the major industry falls on the later two.
 Tsim Sha Tsui, like Central, contains several centres of finance.
 After Kai Tak Airport closed, the height restrictions on buildings has dropped and now larger taller skyscrapers, parallel to those of Central, have been constructed.

 Recreation and tourist attractions

 Hotels

 Tourist hospitality is a major industry in Tsim Sha Tsui.
 The area has the highest concentration of hotels in Hong Kong.
-Some of the hotels include The Peninsula, Rosewood Hong Kong, Kowloon Shangri-La, InterContinental Hong Kong, The Mira Hong Kong, Baden-Powell International House, Hotel Icon, and the Hotel Panorama.
+Some of the hotels include The Peninsula, Rosewood Hong Kong, Kowloon Shangri-La, The Regent Hong Kong, The Mira Hong Kong, Baden-Powell International House, Hotel Icon, and the Hotel Panorama.
 The Hyatt Regency Hong Kong was closed on 1 January 2006 and the iSQUARE shopping mall was built at its former location; it re-opened in October 2009 on Hanoi Road of Tsim Sha Tsui within the new The Masterpiece skyscraper.
 Other hotels in virtually every price range and level of luxury can be found throughout the area; Chungking Mansions is known for providing cheap lodging for backpackers.